 Please tell us what was incorrect.

 Please tell us what was missing.

 We’re unable to offer personal health advice, diagnosis, or treatment, but we welcome your feedback!
 Just type it in the box below.

 Though pito-pito is widely known in the Philippines, not everyone is a aware that it’s not actually a plant.

 In fact, there is no plant named Pito-pito.

-Pito-pito is actually a combination of seven herbs and seeds, namely bayabas or guava, mangga or mango, alagaw, pandan, banaba, anise seeds, and coriander seeds.
+Pito-pito is actually a combination of seven herbs and seeds.
+It includes bayabas or guava, mangga or mango, alagaw, pandan, banaba, anise seeds, and coriander seeds.

 Typically, the leaves and herbs are blended into a tea.
 But due to its popularity, you can now find tea packets containing pito-pito.